-When I was a teenager my grandfather told me I should be an author.
+When I was a teenager my grandfather told me I should be a writer.
 At the time I had dreams of becoming an actress.
 I moved to New York City and then Los Angeles and found that managing apartment buildings was much easier than auditioning.

 Life took over and I became a mom at the very, very, young age of twenty-three.
 Then I realized just how important an education was so while caring for my two children and foster children I went to school in the evenings and eventually received my degree in Behavioral Science with a focus on teaching.
 The year I began working as an elementary school teacher, my children were in a car accident and my daughter became paralyzed.
 Life turned up-side down and sideways and diagonal… but we figured it all out.
 Really, what we figured out was the importance of gratitude.
 Accidents have a way of putting everything into perspective.